wells-wood-research/drMD/README.md

   platform: "CUDA"
   subprocessCpus: 2
 ```
-This will use CUDA git achive GPU acceleration and run 16 simulations in paralell using 2 cores each for a total useage of 32 cores.
+This will use CUDA to achieve GPU acceleration and run 16 simulations in parallel using 2 cores each for a total usage of 32 cores.
 ---
 <a id="miscinfo"></a>
 ## :brain: miscInfo